 Finally, we would like to thank the women in our lives, Ellen (Lorne) and Roberta (Paul), for their understanding and patience as we preoccupied ourselves with producing a report that they probably would consider a dry-as-dust document on an obscure topic.
 It is our job to persuade them that understanding and upholding the fundamental principles of electoral democracy is important.
 We hope the report convinces them and others.

-Note to Reader
+Note to the Reader

-This comparative assessment of selected management bodies was commissioned by Elections Canada.
-The authors were engaged to look at the elect commissions in Australia, India, New Zealand, the United Kingdom and the United States and compare the strengths and weaknesses of these with those of the Canadian federal model as represented by the Office of the Chief Electoral Officer.
-The observations, assessment and conclusions are those of the authors.
+This comparative assessment of selected electoral management bodies (EMBs) was commissioned by Elections Canada.
+The authors were engaged to look at the electoral commissions in Australia, India, New Zealand, the United Kingdom and the United States and to compare the strengths and weaknesses of these EMBs with those of the Canadian federal model as represented by the Office of the Chief Electoral Officer of Canada.
+The observations, comparative assessment and conclusions are those of the authors.

 Executive Summary